-One thing that is common to Harman Kardon is their impressive build quality.
+One thing that is common to Harman Kardon is its impressive build quality.
+In fact, they have made some of the most impressive receivers out there in terms of visual appeal; with a cleaner, more modern look.
 Harman Kardon pays special attention to the design of each product, which includes the components, sound quality, and overall durability.

 Their designs differ depending on the brand.
 For example, those with the JBL logo on them are mostly known for having fewer aesthetics but a powerful body that lasts a long time.

 However, those with Harman Kardon directly written on them have a pretty interesting design that is sometimes unorthodox (like the Esquire speaker) but with a weaker structural delivery.

 Another addition that is worth noting is that Harman Kardon products are mostly not a great fit for outdoor use.
 This may be because they are mostly focused on consumer products.

 People tend to look at their build quality first when buying expensive devices.
 However, other than looking good, the device should be able to deliver good service over many years.
 Onkyo is a bit standard as it relates to design, but they are on the cleaner, minimalistic design side.